Murerplan

-The Murerplan is a map of Zürich, printed in 1576 by Jos Murer (1530-1580).
+The Murerplan is a historic map of Zürich, printed in 1576 by Jos Murer (1530–1580).

 It was combined from six pearwood plates measuring 45 cm squared each.
 A smaller extra plate was made for the Grossmünster, which would otherwise have been divided between four plates.

 The original plates have not been preserved.
 The plates of a second edition of 1610 survive.